dan7800/SWEN-344/Examples/REST/jquery-rest/README.md

 ## Running

 To run this example, upload the two files to a directory on your SE public_html.
-Normally it would work from anywhere, but the browser's Cross-Origin Request Security (CORS) prevents pages from making XMLHTTP requests to a different domain in most cases.
+Normally it would work from anywhere, but the browser's Cross-origin resource sharing (CORS) security policy prevents pages from making XMLHTTP requests to a different domain in most cases.

 ## About